ventus-ag/docs/_docs/Kubernetes/Source IP for Services with Type LoadBalancer.md

 1. TOC
 {:toc}

 In this case as example we took webserver that echoes back the source IP of requests.
-Use `kubectl run source-ip-app --image=k8s.gcr.io/echoserver:1.4` command to deploy it.
+Use command`kubectl run source-ip-app --image=k8s.gcr.io/echoserver:1.4` to deploy it.

 The output is: